 The Source is an annual news magazine featuring everything you need to know about the Families of Freedom Scholarship Fund.

 The most recent issue can be downloaded here.
 It features a fund performance update, a profile of the Polo Ralph Lauren American Heroes Fund, a feature on our new Facebook channel, a student-focused explainer of financial aid letters and much more.

 In The News

-$152 Million Awarded in 17 Years to More Than 3,500 Students by Families of Freedom Scholarship Fund
+$164 Million Awarded in 18 Years by Families of Freedom Scholarship Fund

 Goal to Raise $25 Million by 2021 to Support All Dependents of Those Killed or Permanently Disabled in the 9/11 Attacks

-Scholarship America® is pleased to announce its Families of Freedom Scholarship Fund®—the largest private scholarship fund for 9/11 families—has surpassed $152 million in total scholarships awarded to more than 3,500 students since September 11, 2001.
-That figure includes over $12 million in needs-based scholarships to support 800 students during the 2017-18 academic year.
-The average award for 2017-18 is $14,000.
+The Families of Freedom Scholarship Fund®—the largest private scholarship fund for 9/11 families—has surpassed $164 million in total scholarships awarded to more than 3,600 students since September 11, 2001.
+That figure includes over $12 million in needs-based scholarships to support more than 700 students during the 2018-19 academic year.

 Established within a week of the September 11th attacks, the Families of Freedom Scholarship Fund will ultimately provide hundreds of millions of dollars in higher education assistance to an entire generation of dependents of those killed or permanently disabled in the 9/11 attacks and their aftermath.
 The Fund will continue to provide education assistance through 2030.